weiwu99/Adversarial-Patch-Attack/README.md

 This project was adapted from https://github.com/phlippe/uvadlc_notebooks/blob/master/docs/tutorial_notebooks/tutorial10/Adversarial_Attacks.ipynb

+The project poster is uploaded as `Adversarial_patch_attack.ipynb`, and a brief report summarizing our findings is uploaded as `Adversarial_Patch_Attack.pdf`.

 ## Replicating this project

 **Option 1 (Reccomended):** Click the above "Open In Colab" badge (or upload notebook to Colab) and run in a **GPU** instance.
 Run All.